 The PSI first published a Publications & Disclosure Policy in 2016.
-Given the level of intervening legislative changes which impact decisions in Fitness to Practise matters and complaints since the 2016 document was published, it was decided to create this new document.
-This 2022 policy document replaces in its entirety the 2016 policy document.
+Due to intervening legislative changes which impact decisions in Fitness to Practise matters and complaints since the 2016 document was first published, it was decided to create a new document to reflect those changes.
+This 2022 policy document replaces in its entirety the 2016 document.